joonaruutiainen/Photo-Album-Testing/README.md

 # Photo-Album-Testing
-Repository consists of a few python test-scripts for a photo album web application
+This repository contains a few python scripts that were made for testing a photo album web application.
+They are part of a school project in a course TIE-21201 Ohjelmistojen testaus (Tampere University).
+More detailed information about the project can be found in Documentation/.